All About Court, Municipal, and License Clerks

 - Courtroom Clerk

-There were about 135,500 jobs for Court, Municipal, and License Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for Court, Municipal, and License Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court, Municipal, and License Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.
+The BLS estimates 12,600 yearly job openings in this field.

 The states with the most job growth for Court, Municipal & License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.